J R McKenzie Trust - Principal Charitable Shareholder

 With a 51% shareholding in Rangatira, the J R McKenzie Trust is our principal shareholder.
 The trust was founded by Sir John McKenzie in 1940 with a stated purpose of helping others to help themselves, with the end result being much greater than the actual gift.
-Following in his father's footsteps, Sir Roy McKenzie was well able to monitor how the Trusts were performing - he served as Chair of the J R McKenzie Trust from 1947 - 1973 and of Rangatira Ltd from 1968 - 1985.
-Under his guidance, the trusts further developed a reputation for being open, transparent and approachable.
+Following in his father's footsteps, Sir Roy McKenzie served as Chair of the J R McKenzie Trust from 1947 - 1973 and of Rangatira Ltd from 1968 - 1985.
+Under his guidance, the trust further developed a reputation for being open, transparent and approachable.

 Over time a more contemporary vision has been developed by the Trust of "A socially just and inclusive Aotearoa New Zealand".
 This was adopted by the Trustees in 2008.
-As set out in its Trust Deed, it allows the Trust Board to make donations for any charitable or education purposes it wishes to select.
-It does this by responding to grant applications received twice a year from registered charities, community groups and non-government organisations seeking funding.
+As set out in its Trust Deed, it allows the Trust Board to make donations for any charitable or education purposes by responding to grant applications received twice a year from registered charities, community groups and non-government organisations.
+Members of the McKenzie family serve on the J R McKenzie Trust board continuing the family legacy.

 Today the key areas of the Trust are disadvantaged children and their families, and Maori development.
 Other issues of social justice that require community mobilisaton and advocacy can also be funded.